 An Introduction to the Landscape of What is Reverse Logistics

-practices,” there has been an increased interest in the subject of what is reverse logistics.
-There are already many studies showing that reverse logistics has large potential for shippers’ performance and customer relations, but unfortunately, in reality, the potential value of effective reverse logistics is often overlooked.
+Today, as few as 16% of businesses charge for returns.
+Meanwhile, an additional 18% charge for the shipping and processing costs of returns.
+Clearly, there has been an increased interest in the subject of what is reverse logistics.
+There are already many studies showing that reverse logistics has large potential for shippers’ performance and customer relations, but the potential value of effective reverse logistics is often overlooked.

 The Rise of Reverse Logistics in the E-Commerce Freight Shipping World